jeremylynch83/drjeremylynch/master/master.md

 ---

 Stroke treatment involves immediate interventions like thrombolysis and thrombectomy, neurosurgical procedures, and supportive care, followed by long-term risk factor management.
-This article delves into these strategies, outlining their significance in stroke recovery and future stroke prevention.

 ## Thrombolysis

 Thrombolysis, a procedure involving the dissolution of blood clots, plays a crucial role in the treatment of acute ischemic stroke.
-It is especially effective when administered within the first three hours of symptom onset.
-Using recombinant tissue plasminogen activator (rtPA), a 10% overall benefit regarding living without disability can be achieved, although this treatment does not improve chances of survival.
+It is especially effective when administered within the first 3 hours of symptom onset.
+A clot-busting drug called recombinant tissue plasminogen activator (rtPA) or tenectaplase is injected into the veins.
 The sooner it's administered, the greater the benefits.

 However, the effect of thrombolysis becomes less certain when administered between three and four and a half hours after symptom onset.
 Beyond four and a half hours, thrombolysis can result in adverse outcomes.
 Certain patients with findings of salvageable tissue on medical imaging between 4.5 hours and 9 hours after symptom onset, or those who wake up with a stroke, may still benefit from alteplase treatment.

-Endorsements for the use of thrombolysis come from reputable organizations such as the American Heart Association, the American College of Emergency Physicians, and the American Academy of Neurology.
 It's worth noting that 6.4% of patients with large strokes could experience substantial brain bleeding as a complication of rtPA administration, contributing to increased short-term mortality.

 Intra-arterial fibrinolysis, where a catheter is passed up an artery into the brain and the medication is injected at the site of thrombosis, can also enhance outcomes in people with acute ischemic stroke.

 ## Mechanical thrombectomy

-Thrombectomy is a surgical procedure for removing a blood clot.
-In mechanical thrombectomy, the procedure involves using a special retrieval device to remove the clot and restore normal blood flow.
+Mechanical thrombectomy is a procedure for removing a blood clot, which is the underlying problem causing the stroke.
+It involves using a special retrieval device to capture the clot and restore normal blood flow.
 If the clot is removed before it causes permanent damage, the prognosis usually improves.
 It's performed globally in specialist hospitals and is suitable for many, but not all, stroke patients.

 Risks associated with mechanical thrombectomy include potential failure to retrieve the clot, potential allergic reactions to contrast dye agents, and potential kidney dysfunction resulting from the excretion of the contrast agent.
 Additionally, the procedure requires general anesthesia, posing its own risks.
 More serious, but rarer, complications include severe brain injury, post-procedure brain bleeding, and radiation-induced health issues.

-Mechanical thrombectomy is usually considered an emergency and potentially life-saving treatment.
-An alternative to thrombectomy is the administration of a ‘clot-busting’ thrombolytic drug, although this option may not be as effective or suitable for all patients due to various risk factors.
+Mechanical thrombectomy is an emergency and potentially life-saving treatment.

 ## Neurosurgical Intervention and Supportive Care

-In certain cases, neurosurgical intervention can be employed to help patients survive the period of maximal swelling after a stroke.
-Such interventions include decompressive craniectomies, performed with or without duroplasty.
-These procedures are particularly useful for younger patients with large Middle Cerebral Artery (MCA) infarcts or posterior fossa infarcts.
+In certain cases, neurosurgical intervention can be necessary to help patients survive the period of maximal swelling after a stroke.
+Such interventions include temporarily taking off part of the skull to allow the brain to swell, called decompressive craniectomies.
+This may be important in large strokes, especially in younger patients.

-Moreover, supportive care is integral to the treatment of stroke patients.
+Supportive care is integral to the treatment of stroke patients.
 This often involves dedicated inpatient stroke units to prevent the numerous complications encountered by stroke patients, such as aspiration pneumonia and pressure ulcers.

 ## Risk Factor Management in Stroke